Snayderstone/Uyana/README.md

 # Demo site

-You can see the template live [on the demo site](https://sveltekit-static-blog-template.vercel.app/).
-Additionally, you can check all components in isolation [on Histoire](https://histoire-sveltekit-static-blog-template.vercel.app/).
+You can see the project live [on the demo site](https://uyana-project.vercel.app/).
+Additionally, you can check all components in isolation [on Histoire](https://histoire-uyana-project.vercel.app/).

 # Building & Running Locally